ducin/grunt-json-mapreduce/README.md

 ![grunt-json-mapreduce dependency status](https://david-dm.org/tkoomzaaskz/grunt-json-mapreduce.png "grunt-json-mapreduce dependency status")

-Provide the `map` and `reduce` options as functions that will be applied to all JSON files, according to [http://en.wikipedia.org/wiki/MapReduce](MapReduce algorithm).
+Provides the `map` and `reduce` options as functions that will be applied to all JSON files, according to [MapReduce algorithm](http://en.wikipedia.org/wiki/MapReduce).
-In the first phase, all input JSON files content are processed by `map` function.
-In the second phase, their results are processed by `reduce` function to be merged into the final result.
+In the first phase, all input (grunt `src`) JSON files contents are processed by `map` function.
+In the second phase, their results are processed by `reduce` function to be merged into the final result, which is stored in the `dest` grunt-specified file.

 ### Options